Finding a Top Financial Advisor Firm in Wilmington, North Carolina

 Some advisors at the firm may also earn commissions for insurance and securities sales.
 Though this is a potential conflict of interest, fiduciary duty binds each advisor to act in the best interest of the client.

 Old North State Wealth Management Background

 Old North State Wealth Management was founded in 2008.
-Paul Daniel Knott, the firm's founder and managing partner, is its sole owner.
-Knott is a CFP, CPA and PFS.
+Paul Daniel Knott is the sole owner of the firm.